43. Flight Plan Multiexport

 Multiexport Flight Plan) or using the keyboard shortcut

 The dialog makes use of tooltips.
 Hover the mouse cursor above rows and buttons for more information.

 The export function is disabled initially until at least one format is enabled for export in

 Multiexport Flight Plan Options.

-Export paths are pre-filled with sensible values where known.
+Export paths are pre-filled where known.
 This is done when first opening the dialog and considers the current simulator selection (Scenery Library Menu).
 A best guess is used if not applicable.

 Adapt the default paths if needed.
 You can edit a path by double clicking on it or using the button which will open a file dialog for selection.

 The footer line below the table shows error messages and an example export file name and path.